Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Why use social media for your business marketing

 Social media marketing can be used by both small and large organisations.
-If used correctly social media websites such as Facebook, Twitter, YouTube can help you to generate more qualified leads which you can then convert into sales.
+If used correctly social media websites such as Facebook, Twitter, and YouTube can help you to generate more qualified leads which you can then convert into sales.

 What is social media marketing?

-Social media marketing is also known as SMM is one of many online marketing strategies which can be used in your business.
+Social media marketing also known as SMM is one of many online marketing strategies which can be used in your business.
 The aim of social media marketing is to grow awareness of the types of services or products you sell.

 Another goal is to bring brand awareness to ensure that your business builds a reputation within your industry.
 Social media marketing normally comprises sharing useful content such as articles, videos and images.